-Our retail operations segment consists almost entirely of our Wilsons retail store business, substantially all of which are operated as outlet stores.
-We believe that operation of the Wilsons stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2013.
-During fiscal 2013, we increased the number of our Wilson stores by 5 and, as of January 31, 2013, operated 145 Wilsons stores and 4 Andrew Marc stores.
-We expect to add approximately 20 new stores in fiscal 2014.
+Our retail operations segment consists almost entirely of our Wilsons and G.H.
+Bass retail stores, substantially all of which are operated as outlet stores.
+During fiscal 2014, we increased the number of our Wilson stores by 19 and, as of January 31, 2014, operated 165 Wilsons stores, 156 G.H.
+Bass stores, 3 Calvin Klein and 5 Andrew Marc stores.
+We expect to add approximately 15 new stores in fiscal 2015.

-In November 2011, we entered into a license agreement granting us the retail rights to distribute and market Calvin Klein women's performance apparel in the United States and China.
-We opened our first Calvin Klein Performance store in Scottsdale, Arizona in February 2012 and opened a second store in San Francisco, California in May 2012.
-In March 2012, we entered into a joint venture agreement, in which we own 51%, with Finity Apparel Retail Limited to open and operate Calvin Klein Performance retail stores in mainland China and Hong Kong.
-The joint venture began operating retail locations in major Chinese markets in Fall 2012.
-We consolidate the results of operations of this joint venture in our financial statements.
+We have a license agreement granting us the retail rights to distribute and market Calvin Klein women's performance apparel in the United States and China.
+We operate Calvin Klein Performance stores in Scottsdale, Arizona, in San Francisco, California and Las Vegas, Nevada.
+In March 2012, we entered into a joint venture agreement with Finity Apparel Retail Limited to open and operate Calvin Klein Performance retail stores in mainland China and Hong Kong.
+As of January 31, 2014, we operated 27 stores pursuant to this joint venture and plan to open approximately 15 additional stores in fiscal 2015.
+We own 51% of this joint venture and consolidate its results of operations in our financial statements.